 Butler Wash.
-Bridger Jack Mesa, and Indian Creek WSAs Trails Professional Review and Guide
+Bridger Jack Mesa, and Indian Creek WSAs Trails Professional Guide

 "In this chapter we visit three wilderness study areas attached to the southern and eastern sides of Canyonlands National Park.
 Adjacent lands within the national park are also being considered for wilderness designation, so these small parcels of BLM land are part of a larger picture.
 The nearest town is Monticello, at the intersection of US 191 and US 491 (formerly US 666).
 Moab is about 40 miles north of that.